Have you been more grouchy than usual in the past year? In our post yesterday, Stressed and Overwhelmed? Here's Where To Start,

 2. Observe what's happening in your body.

 Be willing to feel that.
-The secret is that as you welcome those sensations, and breathe into them, they begin to change and the feeling begins to
+The secret is that as you welcome those sensations, and breathe into them, the feelings begin to shift, change, and eventually

 Still feel upset?
-That must be a powerful belief system, which you've probably reinforced with your thoughts many times.
-It's worn a groove in your psyche,
+You're probably bumping up against a powerful belief system, which you've reinforced with your thoughts many times.
+It's worn a groove

 At this moment, while you're upset, here's a power tool to move this process along faster.
 Be more present.
 That means you shift your attention from your